Family-Court-Tools-UK/transcribe-audio/README.md

 This document will guide you through setting up a Python virtual environment for speech recognition, installing necessary libraries, running a transcription command, and managing your Python installation.

+NOTE: This uses free software, it runs on your local machine, and none of your data is transferred anywhere else.

+It will start at the top level of a folder and work down all levels until all files are processed.

 ## 1. Creating and Activating a Python Virtual Environment

 It's good practice to use a virtual environment for your Python projects.
 This keeps your project dependencies separate from other Python projects and your system-wide Python installation.